Google ups EU investment to EUR 1b with new Belgium data centre and solar plant

 Kava says demand for Google services is growing every day, with the continued expansion of the company’s network across Europe a clear indicator of this.

-“Data centres also benefit communities through job creation.
+“Data Centers also benefit communities through job creation.
 The whole Saint-Ghislain site currently employs around 350 people in full-time and contractor roles—from computer technicians to electrical and mechanical engineers, to security, catering and facilities management,” says Kava.

 “With this investment of EUR 250 million, we’ll create more construction jobs, and more full-time roles in Google once the third building is complete and operational.”